Murbie/CSC-842/Module 1/README.md

 On the 842 Ideas Spreadsheet, Andrew Kramer suggested the idea of creating an automated looting script that will collect relevant data for someone who gained root access to a box.
 This is great for red team exercises where the attacker wants to be able to quickly grab useful files and data before getting booted off the system.

 ##Purpose
 This script will crawl through a box and quickly collect useful information for an attacker.
+The script will determine which OS it is on to ensure compatibility before attempting to collect anything.
+The nest egg (collection stash) location will be in the present working directory of the script unless specified by the user.

+This script makes an attempt is made to copy relevant files including but not limited to /etc/passwd, /etc/shadow, ~/.bash_history, etc to the nest egg location.
+Once everything is collected, the files are prepared and zipped for exfil.
+Currently, the script uses netcat to create a network connection to a listening post for exfil.

+The goal is to be discreet and the script will shred logs, avoid writing to bash_history, and cover its own tracks.

+This Python script has been tested on Kali Linux 64 bit with Python 2.7.12.

 #Help Screen
 ```